The positivity and other properties of the matrix of capacitance: physical and mathematical implications: Minimization of the internal energy

 \section{Minimization of the internal energy}

+Problems of minimization of energy under constraints are very useful in Physics.
+We illustrate by an example a process of minimization of the internal electrostatic energy of a set of conductors under the contraint of constant internal charge.
+The procedure followed in this section is based on the properties of the $\mathbf{c-}$matrix developed here, and on the Lagrange's multipliers method, leading naturally to an equivalent capacitance between the external conductor and the set of internal conductors.
+Such a procedure can be extended to more complex constraints.
+As an important remark, our example shows that the e-matrix can be useful for practical calculations, despite it does not contain additional degrees of freedom with respect to the r-matrix.

-Let us find the configuration $\mathbf{V}\ $of voltages that minimizes the internal energy with the constraint that the total internal charge $Q_{int}\ $is a constant $Q_{0}$.
+For $N$ internal conductors inside the cavity of an external conductor, let us find the configuration $\mathbf{V}\ $of voltages that minimizes the internal energy with the constraint that the total internal charge $Q_{int}\ $is a constant $Q_{0}$.
 Since $Q_{int}=-Q_{N+1}$ and taking into account that Eq. (\ref{QkVm}) is also valid for $k=N+1$, we have

 the function $Z\left( \mathbf{V}\right) $ that defines the constraint is

 from the Lagrange's multipliers method we have

 where $\beta $ is the multiplier.
 Writing the internal energy as